-After all, “each and everyone’s existence is deeply tied to that of others,” Pope Francis shared in his talk at the TED2017 conference titled “A Future You.”
+After all, “each and everyone’s existence is deeply tied to that of others,” Pope Francis shared in his talk at a TED conference titled “A Future You.”

 He emphasized how our very lives flow through our connections with others.
 If we think of it that way, we are constantly affecting, impacting, and influencing those around us.

 Making the choice to include others in your resolutions starts with building awareness of “the other,” as Pope Francis put it.

 “The other has a face,” he stressed.
 In order to extend the reach of our goals outside ourselves, we must build our knowledge of the needs of the outside world.
 Pope Francis offers some invaluable advice on where to start.